C# drivers

 John 35 CSharp

-If you don't get any output, or an error, verify that the connection string in the Program.cs
+If you receive no output or an error, check the parameters in the connection string.